Consent to Publisher Form (PDF Download)

 2) Editorial Policy:

-(A) All manuscripts will be rigorously reviewed by 2-4 external reviewers.
+(A) All manuscripts will be rigorously reviewed by at least 2 external reviewers.

-(B) Editor will decide whether the manuscript should go to the reviewing process or not (This initial decision will be made within 7 days).
+(B) The editor will decide whether the manuscript should go to the reviewing process or not (This initial decision will be made within 7 days).

-(C) The final decision will be made the by editor and exactly based on reviewers suggestions.
+(C) The final decision will be made the by editor and exactly based on 2 reviewers recommendations.

 -----------------------IMPORTANT FOR SUBMISSION PROCESS-----------------------